tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>Note that the Creator need not be the Copyright Owner.
-See also the entry for dc:creator in in the Audubon Core term list document and see the DCMI FAQ on DC and DCTERMS Namespaces <a href="https://github.com/dcmi/repository/blob/master/mediawiki_wiki/FAQ/DC_and_DCTERMS_Namespaces.md"><i class="fa fa-external-link"></i></a> for discussion of the rationale for terms in two namespaces.
+See also the entry for dc:creator in in the Audubon Core term list document and see the DCMI FAQ on DC and DCTERMS Namespaces, https://github.com/dcmi/repository/blob/master/mediawiki_wiki/FAQ/DC_and_DCTERMS_Namespaces.md, for discussion of the rationale for terms in two namespaces.
 Normal practice is to use the same Label if both are provided.
 Labels have no effect on information discovery and are only suggestions.</td>
 		</tr>
 	</tbody>
 </table>